 - Browse in Incognito Window

-The cookies in the incognito mode are always fresh and clear.
+The cookies in incognito mode are always fresh and clear.
 Hence, you can manually try browsing the articles on the incognito window.

 - Try Third-Party Websites

 You can use third-party websites like web archives (also known as Wayback machine).
-This website has access to all the old articles indexed in the search engines.
+This website has access to all the old articles indexed in search engines.
 You can always refer to the older versions of the article on this website.